tougshire/wibekwa/README.md

     * publish the page
 * create a new article static tags index page
     * from the root page, create a new article static tags index page
-    * name it "featured articles"
+    * name it "Featured Articles"
     * under "tags included" enter "_coding,_personal"
     * publish the page
 * create a new redirect page